visendi-labs/uffe/README.md

 1. Clone this repository.
 2. Ensure you have a `.env` containing OPENAI_API_KEY.
-3. Install dependencies `$ pip install -r requirement.txt`
+3. `$ python uffe.py`
-4. Run the script.
+4. *Optional*: Make an alias 'uffe' pointing to 'python /path/to/uffe.py'

 ### Disclaimer ⚠️